 Research reveals 10 million pets are lost annually solely in the US.
 You might be disheartened to know that only 15% canine companion is lucky enough to meet or reunite with their owner.
 Support us to Help Lost Dogs.

-You cannot control the numbers of dogs lost each year, but you can definitely one of them helping lost dogs, by knowing the guidelines and correct way to tackle poor little fuzzbutt.
-Following is the guide for helping lost dogs or pooch:
+You cannot control the numbers of dogs lost each year, but you can definitely help lost dogs, by knowing the guidelines and correct way to tackle poor little fuzzbutt.
+Following is the guide to help lost dogs or pooch:

 Helping lost dogs, trick #1: Do not spook